Creative ways to treat yourself on Valentine's Day

 Discover a new movie

-Valentine's Day is less than two weeks before the Oscars, which means it's the perfect time to catch up on the best movies of the year before the biggest night in Hollywood.
+Valentine's Day is less than a month before the Oscars, which means it's the perfect time to catch up on the best movies of the year before the biggest night in Hollywood.
 Check out the full list of nominees here.

 Throw a tongue-in-cheek "anti-Valentine's" party

 If you want to approach the holiday with a sense of humor, invite all your single friends over for an "anti-Valentine's Day" party.
-You can decorate with hearts that say "love stinks," serve heart-shaped food and watch a non-romantic movie.
+You can decorate with hearts that say "love stinks," ironically eat heart-shaped food and watch a non-romantic movie.

 Creative ways to treat yourself on Valentine's Day if you're single